97YearsOldProgrammer/resume/README.md

 - **Email**: [dsbchen@ucdavis.edu](mailto:dsbchen@ucdavis.edu)

 ---
-Passionate junior student at UC Davis majoring in Neurobiology, Physiology and Behavior & Mathematical and Scientific Computation .
+Passionate junior student at UC Davis majoring in ：**Neurobiology, Physiology and Behavior & Mathematical and Scientific Computation** .
 Experienced in bioinformatics and data analysis, with hands-on project work in genetic sequence analysis and computational biology.
 Skilled in Python and Git, and actively seeking internship opportunities in bioinformatics and related fields.

 ---